tokyokim0226/frontend_exercise/coursera/course5_notes.md

 **Bundling**
 - Bundling is a process that takes all the imported files in an app and joins them into a single file, referred to as a **bundle**
 - **webpack** - a module bundler
-  - takes in various kind of files and bundles them together so that a browser can understand that bundle and work with it
+  - takes in various kind of files an d bundles them together so that a browser can understand that bundle and work with it
   - webpack builds a dependency graph and bundles modules into one or more files that a browser can consume
   -